Access Hoare Logic: Examples

 We consider a program to grant access by setting a variable \verb|acc| to true if a given passkey \verb|p| is amongst a list of stored passkeys \verb|L|, where \verb|lh(L)| denotes the length of list \verb|L|, and \verb|el(i,L)| denotes the \verb|i|-th element of list~\verb|L|.
 The output of this program (i.e.~the variable $\ttacc$) may then be used by another system to e.g.~open a door.

-Suitable pre- and postconditions for certifying the access security of this program should reflect the requirement that access should only be granted if a given passkey $\ttp$ is included in a list of stored passkeys~$\ttL$.
-A suitable postcondition is given by $\ttacc=\tttrue$.
-A suitable precondition for when to give access is that $\ttp$ occurs in $\ttL$, which may be expressed as $\exists j\le\lh(\ttL) ( \el(j,\ttL) = \ttp)$.
-A suitable invariant for the while loop that reflects the intended behaviour of the program may be $\ttacc=\tttrue\ \lor\ \exists j\le\lh(\ttL) ( j\ge i \land \el(j,\ttL) = \ttp)$ where $i$ denotes the current index of the while loop.
-The above loop invariant reflects the intention that within the while loop, to reach the postcondition it is necessary that either the postcondition has been reached already ($\ttacc=\tttrue$), or that a matching passkey in the list $\ttL$ will be found in the remaining steps of the loop ($\exists j\le\lh(\ttL) ( j\ge i \land \el(j,\ttL) = \ttp)$).
+Suitable pre- and post-conditions for certifying the access security of this program should reflect the requirement that access should only be granted if a given passkey $\ttp$ is included in a list of stored passkeys~$\ttL$.
+A suitable post-condition is given by $\ttacc=\tttrue$.
+A suitable pre-condition for when to give access is that $\ttp$ occurs in $\ttL$, which may be expressed as $\exists j{\le}\lh(\ttL) ( \el(j,\ttL) = \ttp)$.
+A suitable invariant for the while loop that reflects the intended behaviour of the program may be $\ttacc=\tttrue\ \lor\ \exists j{\le}\lh(\ttL) ( j\ge i \land \el(j,\ttL) = \ttp)$ where $i$ denotes the current index of the while loop.
+The above loop invariant reflects the intention that within the while loop, to reach the post-condition it is necessary that either the post-condition has been reached already ($\ttacc=\tttrue$), or that a matching passkey in the list $\ttL$ will be found in the remaining steps of the loop ($\exists j{\le}\lh(\ttL) ( j\ge i \land \el(j,\ttL) = \ttp)$).
+A detailed account of the access security of \verb|CheckList| is given in Section~\ref{sec:exampleCLformal}.